 This course provides a review and expansion of the essential skills of the Spanish language.
 Emphasis is placed on the study of authentic and representative literary and cultural texts.
 Upon completion, students should be able to communicate effectively, accurately, and creatively about the past, present, and future.
-Independent laboratory work is required in addition to class sessions.
 This course has been approved for transfer under the CAA and the ICAA as a general education course in Humanities/Fine Arts.